nomocas/babelute/manual/theory.md

 We'll never, never, have something better than avaiable DSLs (at any moment) for talking about Domain's problems.
 Maybe tomorrow we'll have better DSLs...
 Sure...
 Domains will evolve.
 But the best knowledge and concepts __useful__ for any domain at any moment are always encapsulated in and avaiable through DSLs.

 And as Technics evolves quickly and Domains evolves slowly...
-The more stable solutions that we could provide for any problem are based on related DSL(s) and not on technics.
+The more stable solutions we could provide for any problem are based on related DSL(s) and not on technics.

-In other words, coding with __DSL as First Class Citizen__ make code the more useful, reusable and stable than ever.
-And we'll never have better...
+In other words, modeling problems with __DSLs as First Class Citizen__ make code more useful, reusable and stable than ever.

 ### Internal vs External DSL